mlr3mbo: Bayesian Optimization in R

 Practical optimization problems frequently involve integer or categorical parameters, or even hierarchical structures, in which some parameters are conditionally active depending on the state of one or more parent parameters.
 Dealing with such spaces requires appropriate SMs and acquisition function optimizers.
 Na\"ively treating integer-valued hyperparameters as real-valued ones and one-hot encoding categorical hyperparameters can lead to discrepancies between the acquisition function optimization and the optimization target, resulting in performance degradation \cite{garrido-merchan2020}.

 Mixed and hierarchical spaces in GPs can be handled with appropriate kernels\cite{hutter2009,oh2019,kim2022,bergstra2011,levesque2017,horn2019}. \texttt{mlr3mbo} supports \texttt{PyTorch}\cite{ansel2024} GPs and kernels, which provide appropriate support for mixed spaces.
 Alternatively, the GP can be replaced by models such as random forests\cite{hutter2009,hutter2011}, factorized multilayer perceptrons\cite{schilling2015}, or specialized density estimation algorithms\cite{bergstra2011}.
 These models are not implemented in \texttt{mlr3mbo}, but they could be added by implementing corresponding \texttt{Learner} classes in the \texttt{mlr3} ecosystem, for example via R or Python packages.
 Random forests from the \texttt{ranger} package\cite{wright2017} are often considered to be the most effective choice for mixed-hierarchical search spaces\cite{hutter2011}.
 Inactive parameters in hierarchical search spaces are encoded as missing values, which are handled natively by \texttt{ranger}.
-Instead of choosing a suitable surrogate model for a specific search space, it is also possible to preprocess the data to handle data that a model otherwise does not support.
+Instead of choosing a suitable surrogate model for a specific search space, it is also possible to preprocess the inputs so that a model that does not natively support certain parameter types can still be used.
 When using \texttt{mlr3mbo}, \texttt{mlr3pipelines}\cite{binder2021} can be used to impute missing values or to encode categorical hyperparameters numerically, enabling the use of standard GP models even for complicated search spaces.